The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Messier 33

-The Triangulum Galaxy, or NGC 598, is a nearby face-on spiral and third-largest galaxy in the Local Group.
-It is located three million light-years away in the small constellation Triangulum and is barely visible (apparent magnitude of 5.7) to the naked eye from an extremely dark sky in exceptional seeing conditions.
-Binoculars or low-powered telescopes are recommended due to the galaxy's low surface brightness distributed in an area of nearly four full Moons!
-Challenge yourself to find it!
+The Triangulum Galaxy, or NGC 598, is a nearby face-on spiral galaxy and the third-largest in the Local Group.
+Situated three million light-years away in the small constellation Triangulum, it has an apparent magnitude of 5.7 and is barely visible to the naked eye under exceptionally dark skies.
+Due to its low surface brightness, binoculars or low-powered telescopes are recommended for viewing it.
+The galaxy's light is spread over an area nearly the size of four full Moons, making it a fun challenge to spot!

 Messier 34